LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets/Mainnets.md

 Please use the links below to build your first Chainlink request.

 :::info
 Pricing for mainnet data requests varies by data type and chain.
-You can find specific pricing info for each request type within the corresponding documentation pages below.
+You can find specific pricing info for each request type within the individual network pages below.
 :::

 * ### [Arbitrum Mainnet](/services/direct-request-jobs/mainnets/Arbitrum-One-Mainnet-Jobs)